 Individuals charged with having more than 1.5 ounces of marijuana will face felony penalties.
-Unlike misdemeanor penalties, the conviction of a Class 1 felony for marijuana possession can mean up to one full year behind bars.
+Unlike misdemeanor penalties, a Class 1 felony conviction for marijuana possession can mean up to one full year behind bars.
 Even if an individual is found with less than 1.5 ounces of marijuana in their possession, it could still result in felony charges if the defendant is a repeat offender.

-While North Carolina does classify marijuana as the least severe of the controlled substances, the State does still generally prosecute marijuana possession as the drug charge it is classified as under the law.
-Some counties have taken a step toward decriminalization, but the State as a whole has not yet adopted this idea.
-Because North Carolina imposes mandatory minimum sentencing for drug charges, which means the judge may not have the discretion to impose a lighter sentence based on the circumstances, one small mistake could land you behind bars with a criminal record that can follow you for life.
+While North Carolina does classify marijuana as the least severe of the controlled substances, the State still generally prosecutes marijuana possession as the drug charge it is classified under the law.
+Some counties have taken a step toward decriminalization, but the State has not yet adopted this idea.
+Because North Carolina imposes mandatory minimum sentencing for drug charges, the judge may not have the discretion to impose a lighter sentence based on the circumstances; one small mistake could land you behind bars with a criminal record that can follow you for life.

 If you are facing possession charges, you need an experienced criminal defense attorney to protect your rights and preserve your reputation.
-A criminal record, regardless of the charges or convictions that appear on it, can impact all aspects of your life from your education to employment opportunities, and even your housing options.
-Trust your future to an attorney with a proven record in defending North Carolinians who are facing marijuana possession charges.
+Regardless of the charges or convictions that appear on it, a criminal record can impact all aspects of your life, from your education to employment opportunities and even your housing options.
+Trust your future to an attorney with a proven record in defending North Carolinians facing marijuana possession charges.